llafuente/radamn/README.md

 * C land.
 SDL, OpenGL, Audio
 * JS land.
 Provide a proper API on top of the basic C land API.
 This way we can move to a browser and like another libs.
-* User (JS) land, where you code, independent.
+* User (JS) land, where you will write your code, platform independent.

 Radam will provide a 2D game engine OPENGL based (OPENGLES/ES2 and software if possible).
 I'm studing android/ios posibilities.
-Software renderer has some problems that i don'r really want to deal, I prefer OPENGL.
+Software renderer has some problems that i don'r really want to deal, I prefer OPENGL, so maybe will be deprecated soon.

 Plaforms:

 * Linux (fully supported today)
-* Max (not tested)
+* MacOS (not tested)
 * Windows (when nodejs has a proper way to deal with modules)
 * Browser, for now should be almost compatible.
 I will focus on this after frozen the API.
 The rendering part will be a clone of HTML5 Canvas Tag

-Also take in mind the proyect will be using Mootools (1.3.2-dev with some extra classes).
+Also take in mind the proyect will be using Mootools (1.4.1 core).
 This will provide a nice API (extensible) and also inteligensse (if you use a nice IDE).

 The full API will be public soon, my plan is to realease a useable version 1 January 2012.